richytang/ETC5542/README.md

 The data comes from <https://covidlive.com.au>.
 The data file is saved as *covidlive_data_2022-09-12.csv*

+The data includes daily new cases for all eight states

+Data is from 2020-01-01 to 2022-09-09

 ## Methodology

 All necessary analysis can be found in `model.md` and `model.pdf`